CarlinJunHuang/An-automatic-bottle-sorting-and-compression-machine-RaspberryPi/README.md

 # Background
 This is the Github page of the fifth group in SDM242, Fall semester 2022.

-The code in this home page covers the use of infrared sensors, inductance proximity switches, programmable LED light strips, electronic pulse handwheels, Raspberry PI stepper motors, 42 stepper motors, and 86 stepper motors.
+The code in this home page covers the use of infrared sensors, inductive proximity switches, programmable LED light strips, electronic pulser handwheels, Raspberry PI stepper motors, 42 stepper motors, and 86 stepper motors.

-These are the components and solutions we used/tried to use in the big project "Visual beverage bottle sorting Compressor" in the semester.
+These are the components and solutions we used/tried to use in the big project "Visual Beverage Bottle Sorting Compressor" in the semester.

 See folder "Final_Program" for the whole final program.